 Acquisitions and further expansion

 Glamox made a number of important acquisitions from the 1980ies onwards, including Høvik Lys, Norselight and Aqua Signal – all strong brands in the lighting industry.
-Luxo was acquired in 2009.
-Through acquisitions and expansion production and assembly now takes place at a number of factories in Norway, Sweden, Estonia, Germany, Canada and China.
-There are presently 1200 employees.
+Through acquisitions and expansion production and assembly now takes place at a number of factories in Norway, Sweden, Estonia, Germany, Poland, UK, Canada and China.
+There are presently 2450 employees.